Package insert / product label

 USE IN SPECIFIC POPULATIONS

+Prinivil can cause fetal harm when administered to a pregnant woman.
 Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
-Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
-Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
+Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the renin-angiotensin system from other antihypertensive agents.
 When pregnancy is detected, discontinue Prinivil as soon as possible.
-These adverse outcomes are usually associated with the use of these drugs in the second and third trimester of pregnancy.
-Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the renin-angiotensin system from other antihypertensive agents.
-Appropriate management of maternal hypertension during pregnancy is important to optimize outcomes for both mother and fetus.

-Milk of lactating rats contains radioactivity following administration of 14C lisinopril.
-It is not known whether this drug is secreted in human milk.
-Because many drugs are secreted in human milk, and because of the potential for serious adverse reactions in nursing infants from ACE inhibitors, discontinue nursing or discontinue Prinivil.
+No data are available regarding the presence of lisinopril in human milk or the effects of lisinopril on the breastfed infant or on milk production.
+Lisinopril is present in rat milk.
+Because many drugs are secreted in human milk, and because of the potential for serious adverse reactions in the breastfed infants from ACE inhibitors, discontinue breastfeeding or discontinue Prinivil.

 Antihypertensive effects and safety of Prinivil have been established in pediatric patients aged 6 to 16 years [see Dosage and Administration (2.1) and Clinical Studies (14.1)].
 No relevant differences between the adverse reaction profile for pediatric patients and adult patients were identified.